How to Cure My Dog’s Sensitive & Itchy Skin

 - Plain grass

 Also, there is a possibility that a dog may have a problem with hives.
-This skin problem appears very quickly after the dog comes into contact with an allergen.
+This skin problem appears quickly after the dog comes into contact with an allergen.
 Hives can be recognized as round bumps that are quite itchy.
-It can appear in the dog has a problem with one of these things:
+It can occur in the dog has a problem with one of these things:

 - Insect Bites